Annual Planning with EOS®: How to Align Your Team for Success

 How to Prepare for an EOS Annual Planning Session

 To plan successfully, you’ll need to prepare effectively.
-Prework includes a completed Vision/Traction Organizer®, next year’s proposed budget, and each leader's thoughts on goals for the next year.
+Prework includes a completed Vision/Traction Organizer®, next year’s proposed budget, each leader's thoughts on goals for the following year, and an Org Assessment using Ninety’s integrated Assessments tool.

 Great meetings have clear objectives, so let’s review the objectives for your next annual planning session.